By the way, if you love exploring nature with your kids, you might love these ideas:

 5. Sturdy Magnifying Glasses

 This Learning Resources Early Science Explorer’s Set includes our favorite magnifying glasses for kids.
-Like the butterfly net listed above, these sturdy magnifiers have endured much abuse at the hands of little boys.
-Older Brother and Little Brother love to bring these along on our nature walks.
+Like the butterfly net listed above, these sturdy magnifiers have endured much abuse at the hands of curious little boys.
+My guys love to bring these along on our nature walks.

 6. Adventure Vest